MovingtoMars/Passambler/README.md

 ```
 mvn install
 ```
-You will find the jar file in the `target` directory.
+You will find the jar file and the REPL in the `target` directory.

 ## License
 MIT license